Travel Guide For Visiting Utah in November

 - FOOD: Pack and eat healthy snacks.

-- SUN PROTECTION: Sunscreen is still important – use lip balm with sunscreen and hydrating lotion if you’re not used to dry heat.
+- SUN PROTECTION: Sunscreen is still important – use lip balm with sunscreen and hydrating lotion if you’re not used to dry desert environments.

 - LAYERS: Pack a fleece jacket, winter hat, and gloves at a minimum.
 A puff jacket is always something we pack when traveling in November.